-How do I Apply for a Cannabis Event License in Minnesota?
+How to Apply for a Cannabis Event Organizer License in Minnesota

-To apply for a cannabis event organizer license in Minnesota, begin by preparing the required information and supporting documents, then submit your application and pay the fee through the OCM Citizen Portal.
+To apply for a cannabis event organizer license in Minnesota, you need to prepare the required information and supporting documents.
+Then, submit your application and pay the fee through the OCM Citizen Portal.
 Below are the key steps and details:

 Step-by-Step Application Process